TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_d9516a10-74b5-45f4-943d-a5281d7cf1bb.md

     {
       "id": "26727ae1-3877-49f1-ac67-4731a2e22667",
       "longDescription": "",
-      "shortDescription": "Selecting the most accurate topic for your issue will expedite your support ticket if one is created.
+      "shortDescription": "Select the most accurate topic to expedite your support ticket.
 This topic is for a non listed issue.", "searchTags": "Gremlin;Graph",
       "category": "Gremlin",
       "useInDiagnoseAndSolve": "true"